Sean Kenny (theatre designer): Design style

 Kenny collaborated with the author and director to make the scenery contribute so significantly to the production that the scenery became a character in the play.
 Theatre impresario Cameron Mackintosh wrote about Kenny's designs for Oliver!: "A lot of the original 1960 production had been written during rehearsal to accompany the working of Sean Kenny's set, as Oliver! has an episodic story that requires quick and varied changes of locale."

 Peter Roberts wrote in Plays and Players about Kenny's design for the inaugural production of Hamlet for the National Theatre at The Old Vic theatre in 1963: "The scenic shorthand of Sean Kenny's revolving set has all the vigour and unfussy force of O'Toole's performance in the title role...From a practical point of view it enables the director to deploy his cast three-dimensionally, in height as well as across the stage and enables scene changes to be effected rapidly and practically."
 December 1963.

 For each production, Kenny invented what he called a "frame", as in framework or scaffold or skeleton.
 For productions with small budgets, the frame would be stationary and for productions with large budgets the frame would be dynamic, moving.
 In Oliver! the frame consisted of multi-level scaffolding built on a rotating turntable and two rotating side wagons, properly called ring fragments, that followed the curve of the turntable.
 In Pickwick, the frame was four multi-level scaffolds on wagons that could move in any direction, like four rolling houses.
 For Blitz! the frame was four multi-level scaffolds on rolling wagons and two towers that rolled up and down stage, connected by a bridge that raised and lowered while the towers were moving.
 In each production this frame provided the different spaces, entrances, levels and playing areas needed by the script and by the action.

-"... his influence on British stage design is incalculable.
-His imagination in the high tech use of modern theatrical technology, paved the way for all the British musical extravaganza which followed."
+Writing for a review of Oliver! in the New York Post, Clive Barnes stated that Kenny's "influence on British stage design is incalculable.
+His imagination in the high tech use of modern theatrical technology, paved the way for all the British musical extravaganza which followed".